Kumar-sushant-Singh/LifeSaver-AI/project-description.md

 LifeSaver AI is a real-time, AI-powered productivity web application that transforms how people manage their tasks and deadlines.
 Unlike traditional reminder apps that passively notify users, LifeSaver AI acts as an intelligent coach — understanding your workload, autonomously prioritizing your tasks, and giving you personalized, context-aware advice through a conversational AI interface.

-The application runs entirely in the browser with no installation required.
-It is designed for deployment on Google Cloud Run using Docker and can also be deployed on modern web hosting platforms for easy access.
+The application runs entirely in the browser with no installation required and is deployed on Vercel using Serverless Functions.
+Google Gemini API powers AI chat, task prioritization, productivity insights, and smart recommendations through a secure backend powered by Vercel Serverless Functions.

 ---